Higgs TTS#

 Unlike a standard request where you wait for the full audio to be generated before receiving anything, streaming lets you start receiving and playing audio while generation is still in progress.
 This significantly reduces time-to-first-audio, which matters for real-time or interactive use cases.

-Higgs TTS implements streaming via Server-Sent Events (SSE).
-Each SSE event carries a base64-encoded WAV chunk.
-Your client can decode and play each chunk as it arrives, rather than buffering the entire response.
+Higgs TTS implements streaming as raw PCM bytes.
+Your client can play or buffer each chunk as it arrives, rather than waiting for the full response.

 1. Use curl